RotherOSS/doc-otobo-installation/content/updating-docker.rst

 .. note::

-    The above listed commands can be automated.
+    Running the above mentioned commands can be automated with the help of the script *scripts/update.sh*.
-    For that purpose the script *scripts/update.sh* will be made available in OTOBO 10.0.8.
-    This script runs the commands, starting with the **docker-compose pull** command.
+    This script runs the commands starting with the **docker-compose pull** command.
+Note that that calling the database upgrade scripts is not included.

     .. code-block:: bash

         docker_admin> ./scripts/update.sh --help
         docker_admin> ./scripts/update.sh

         **# For minor or major release upgrades, you also have to run the upgrade script (for example to upgrade from 10.0 to 10.1)** docker_admin> docker exec -it otobo_web_1 perl scripts/DBUpdate-to-10.1.pl